In this section

 Susceptible tree species have been grafted onto resistant rootstocks and used successfully against Phytophthora root rot.

 Also, within a species there may be many individuals (called races) with varied abilities to attack each cultivar.
 For example, in strawberry, race 1 of Phytophthora fragariae var. fragariae is capable of infecting cultivars ‘Climax’ and ‘Del Norte’.
 Cultivar ‘Surecrop’ is not infected; however, races 2 and 5 will infect this cultivar.
-As soon as resistant cultivars are identified, the organism may undergo sexual recombination and produce offspring capable of infected the new cultivar.
+As soon as resistant cultivars are identified, the organism may undergo sexual recombination and produce offspring capable of infecting the new cultivar.
 Despite this, resistant cultivars are very useful and can be used to produce an acceptable crop.

 Using nonhosts is uncommon but effective.
 For example, Douglas-fir can be planted in low areas or where water drains from a true fir Christmas tree plantation.
 The Douglas-fir does not become infected with Phytophthora as the true fir would.
 The species of Phytophthora and its host range dictate the kind of plants that can be replanted on a site from which a diseased individual has been removed.